Dera Sacha Sauda: Membership

 All the Dera Sacha Sauda Gurus have come from Sikh backgrounds, and the organisation has several Sikh adherents.
 However, the vast majority of its supporters are working-class and middle-class Hindus from the rural areas of Haryana and Rajasthan.

 In 2009, the Dera Sacha Sauda claimed to have over a million devotees.
 It had 38 ashrams, most of them in northern India.

 Funding

-The word "Dera" is similar connotations to "ashram", while the word "Sacha Sauda" means "true deal" - a reference to the claim that the organisation does not accept monetary gifts from its devotees.
-The Dera Sacha Sauda claims to be autarkic: it owns extensive lands in Haryana and other states; and operates a supermarket, a petrol pump, a biscuit factory, a restaurant, and a boating lake.
-These businesses, managed by its "sadhus," are said to be for the benefit of its devotees.
+The word "Dera" is similar connotations to "ashram", while the word "Sacha Sauda" means "true deal"—a reference to the claim that the organisation does not accept monetary gifts from its devotees.
+The Dera Sacha Sauda claims to be autarkic: it owns extensive lands in Haryana, Punjab and other states; and operates a supermarket, Canteens, a biscuit factory, a restaurant, etc. These businesses, managed by its "sadhus," are said to be for the benefit of its devotees.

 Political activities

 Dera Sacha Sauda is the only among the various Deras, which openly asks its supporters to vote for particular political parties.
 The previous Congress government enjoyed the organisation's support and it reciprocated by providing a Z-plus security cover for the group's leader.
 Singh's son is married to the daughter of the Congress leader Harminder Singh Jassi.
 The DSS supported Congress in the 2007 Punjab state elections, and helped the party take control of the Malwa region.
 However, the Shiromani Akali Dal won the overall majority in the state, and allegedly persecuted the Dera supporters during the 2007 violence.
 When the Congress did not come out in the open support of DSS, the DSS decided not to endorse a single party in the 2009 parliamentary elections.

 Before the 2012 Punjab state elections, the Congress leader Amarinder Singh, his wife Preneet Kaur and his son Raninder Singh visited Singh, asking him to extend his support to Congress.
 However, Dera's support to Congress alienated the party's Sikh vote bank.
 In the 2012 elections, Congress performed poorly, and Jassi lost the election.
 The poor performance of Congress in Malwa in 2012 was seen as a signal of the downfall of Dera's political power.

 In 2014 Haryana polls and Lok Sabha Polls, Bharatiya Janata Party requested support from Baba Gurmeet Ram Rahim.
 In February 2015, the organisation openly supported BJP in Delhi elections.
 The organisation supported BJP in the Bihar assembly election in 2015, and nearly 3,000 Dera followers campaigned for BJP in the state.